Matrix Factorization for Practical Continual Mean Estimation Under User-Level Differential Privacy: Private User Level Mean Estimation with Matrix Factorization

+where the first inequality holds for $j \ge 5$ and \(\gamma\) is the Euler-Mascheroni constant.
 Thus, for the inverse matrix $\mathbf{D}^{-1}_{\mathrm{Toep}}$ , we obtain tight bounds on both the coefficients and their partial sums, which is a necessary step to compute the factorization error, allowing us to derive bounds on the RMSE of this factorization.

-We summarize the complete procedure for the mean estimation, including the computation of the Gregory coefficients, in Algorithm~\ref{alg:continual-mean-estimation}.
+We summarize the complete mean-estimation procedure, including the computation of the Gregory coefficients, in Algorithm~\ref{alg:continual-mean-estimation}, which is deferred to the appendix for space reasons.
 In the following subsections, we compare the proposed mean-aware factorization with several baselines and derive the RMSE in both single- and multi-participation settings.

 \begingroup \everymath{\displaystyle}

 \endgroup